 By: KDKA-TV News Staff

-The statewide total number of cases since the beginning of the pandemic has risen to 933,270 since Saturday’s report, according to the state’s data.
+The statewide total number of cases since the beginning of the pandemic has risen to 938,411 since Tuesday’s report, according to the state’s data.

-There are 1,720 people across the state hospitalized with COVID-19 infections.
-Of those hospitalized, 374 patients are in the ICU.
-The state says the trend in the 14-day moving average of hospitalizations is 4,000 lower than its peak in December, and it’s also now below the peak last spring.
+There are 1,670 people across the state hospitalized with COVID-19 infections.
+Of those hospitalized, 354 patients are in the ICU.

 Residents and staff at long-term care facilities in Pa. have started to receive COVID-19 vaccinations.

-Approximately 24,799 of the total cases in the state are among state healthcare workers.
+Approximately xxxxx of the total cases in the state are among state healthcare workers.

 Currently, all 67 counties are in the green phase of reopening.
 However, restrictions are in place for bars, restaurants and large gatherings.

-If you have concerns about the virus, you can check out the state’s COVID-19 Early Warning Monitoring System Dashboard.MORE NEWS: FEMA Program To Reimburse Families' Funeral Expenses For COVID-19 Related Deaths
+If you have concerns about the virus, you can check out the state’s COVID-19 Early Warning Monitoring System Dashboard.MORE NEWS: Retired Ohio Sheriff And Tiny K-9 Partner Die On Same Day

 More information on the Coronavirus pandemic: